Teamwork is key!

 Service with a smile

-The Customer Service team work from the Customer Service platform, and very often in a reactive way.
+The Customer Service team working from the Customer Service platform, are relatively reactive to enquiries and issues coming in.
 Issues are raised in the portal, via email, chat or phone and the platform determines the work priorities based on impact and urgency.
 Customer Service team members simply work from highest priority to lowest, resolving issues and getting the customer back up and running as quickly as possible.

 From a customer lens, customer service needs to resolve the issue at hand as quickly as possible.
 This means a quick First Response and Full Resolution times, with ideally little back and forth.
 The agent needs to quickly demonstrate a good grasp of the issue and provide confidence back to the customer that a resolution is forthcoming.